vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/FAQ/readme.md

 ### error when parsing tsconfig.json

-This problem is usually caused by ts-loader not finding tsconfig.json.
+This problem is caused by ts-loader not finding tsconfig.json.
 Since the theme adds TypeScript support, you need to create a valid tsconfig.json inside your project.

 A simple tsconfig.json is as follows: